Why and how to stop caring what people think about you 🤷♂️

 Understanding now that you act out your upbringing – be honest to yourself.
 How often do you judge people?
 Based on what?
 Your intricate knowledge about someone’s life – or your subconscious drives?

 If you hate a certain behavior in yourself, you will react negatively to that in other people.
-But also if you want to express a trait more, you will admire it if other people do that.
+But if you want to express a trait more, you will admire it if other people express it.

 Our judgement kinda sucks.
 It’s impossible to judge or be judged fairly.
 Especially because we all have a different internalized cultural context.
 Most of it pretty arbitrary.

 So why do you still care?
 Why does the judgement of other people hurt?
 There is no golden standard to live up to.
-Of course you still have your instinct to be part of the group, but understand that the cultural judgements are arbitrary.
-Most of the time they aren’t really about you.
+Of course you still have your instinct to be part of the group.
+But understand that the cultural judgements are arbitrary.
+Most of the time they aren’t about you.
 Neither can you understand all of them.

 The best thing you can do is be nice, respectful and considerate.
 Trust the people close to you, to keep you on the right path.
 For the rest, let it go.